acids-ircam/rave_vst/README.md

 # RAVE VST (BETA)
 -----

+## This project has been archived

+You should not expect any update or support for this project until further notice.
+If you are interested in getting RAVE to run in realtime, consider using [nn~](https://github.com/acids-ircam/nn_tilde) !

 Include RAVE models in your DAW for realtime deep learning based processing

 - VST / AU / Standalone plugins available